Dhabi966/JTProGen/README.md

 Clone the repo from Github, download Node, then install dependancies `inquirer` and `jest`.
 To start the app, type `node index.js` in the terminal and follow the prompts.

 ## Usage
-Use inquirer from the command line to answer questions about your project.
+Use inquirer from the command line to answer questions about your team.

-## Video
+## Screenshot and Video
+Here is a screenshot of a sample of a generated HTML page image.png

 View walk-through video here - [Screencastify](https://drive.google.com/file/d/1VDy108NZqcUt_woS9e4FetEmb7ZC12lf/view)<br>

 ## License
-This project is license under MIT
+This project is license under Apache 2.0

 ## Contributors
 Contributors should contact me below